Proskahn/Car-recognition-with-YOLOv8/README.md

               save=True, conf=0.2,iou=0.5)
    ```

-5. **Test model**After finishing the training, you can test your model with the following command:
+fter finishing the training, you can test your model with the following command:

    ```python
    results=model.predict(source="Your test image path",
               save=True, conf=0.2,iou=0.5)